-^{}Please note: Due to scheduling constraints of certain visits/activities, students will be informed by their instructors if there are any exceptional changes to the above general schedule (e.g., a content course or a French language course may have a visit that needs to take place in the evening; the evening course meeting will replace a regular course meeting).
-Students should study their course-specific syllabi carefully.
+Please note: Due to scheduling constraints of certain visits/activities, students will be informed by their instructors if there are any exceptional changes to the above general schedule (e.g., a content course or a French language course may have a visit that needs to take place in the evening).
+Students should study their course-specific syllabi carefully for any exceptional or make-up sessions.